COVID-19 pandemic in Ukraine: March 2020

 On 3 March, Ukraine announced its first confirmed SARS-CoV-2 case, a man who had travelled from Italy to Romania by plane and then arrived in Ukraine by car.

 On 12 March, two more SARS-CoV-2 cases were confirmed in Ukraine.
-The diagnosis was confirmed for a man in the Chernivtsi Oblast, whose wife had recently returned from Italy, and for a 71-year-old woman in the Zhytomyr Oblast, who had returned from Poland on 1 March.
-The woman, from Radomyshl, in the Zhytomyr Oblast, died on 13 March, becoming the first fatal case in the country.
+The diagnosis was confirmed for a man in Chernivtsi Oblast, whose wife had recently returned from Italy, and for a 71-year-old woman in Zhytomyr Oblast, who had returned from Poland on 1 March.
+The woman, from Radomyshl, in Zhytomyr Oblast, died on 13 March, becoming the first fatal case in the country.

-On 16 March, two new cases were confirmed in the Chernivtsi Oblast, and two others in Kyiv.
-In Kyiv, one of the persons concerned was a student who had contacted the infected woman in the Zhytomyr Oblast, while the other was a woman who had returned from France.
+On 16 March, two new cases were confirmed in Chernivtsi Oblast, and two others in Kyiv.
+In Kyiv, one of the persons concerned was a student who had contacted the infected woman in Zhytomyr Oblast, while the other was a woman who had returned from France.

-On 17 March, six more cases were confirmed in the Chernivtsi Oblast, all of them had contacted the previously known case, including a 33-year-old woman who died.
+On 17 March, six more cases were confirmed in Chernivtsi Oblast, all of them had contacted the previously known case, including a 33-year-old woman who died.
 The first cases of children being infected were reported.
-One case was confirmed in the Kyiv Oblast, a man who had recently come from abroad, who was later confirmed to be a People's Deputy of Ukraine.
+One case was confirmed in Kyiv Oblast, a man who had recently come from abroad, who was later confirmed to be a People's Deputy of Ukraine.

 On 18 March, member of the Ukrainian parliament Serhii Shakhov stated that he was SARS-CoV-2 positive after denying it earlier in the day.
 Kyiv Post counted Shakhov as being among the total of 14 people in Ukraine with laboratory confirmations of being SARS-CoV-2 positive.

-Later that day, two new cases were announced: the second one for the Kyiv Oblast (the wife of the man earlier reported) and the first one for the Donetsk Oblast (a 52-year-old man who had visited Egypt).
+Later that day, two new cases were announced: the second one for Kyiv Oblast (the wife of the man earlier reported) and the first one for Donetsk Oblast (a 52-year-old man who had visited Egypt).

-On 19 March, the third case was confirmed in Kyiv (a person who had travelled from Switzerland), and the second in the Zhytomyr Oblast (a 56-year-old man from Zhytomyr who had returned from Austria).
-The same day, the first cases were reported in the Ivano-Frankivsk Oblast and Dnipropetrovsk Oblast, also five new cases were reported in the Chernivtsi Oblast, thereby increasing the total number of infected in Ukraine to 26.
+On 19 March, the third case was confirmed in Kyiv (a person who had travelled from Switzerland), and the second in Zhytomyr Oblast (a 56-year-old man from Zhytomyr who had returned from Austria).
+The same day, the first cases were reported in Ivano-Frankivsk Oblast and Dnipropetrovsk Oblast, also five new cases were reported in Chernivtsi Oblast, thereby increasing the total number of infected in Ukraine to 26.